AN8991/oev-feed/code-analysis.md

    - Implement caching strategies for adapter and configuration data
    - Add pagination and filtering to list endpoints

+6. **SubgraphService Completion**
+   - Complete the SubgraphService implementation (marked as work in progress)

 ### Architecture Excellence Achieved ✅

 - **✅ Clean Architecture**: Perfect hexagonal architecture implementation